rchakravarth/326-final-teamphi/docs/final.md

 **Division of Labor**

 Rishab Chakravarthy: Created the wireframes for the sign-in and mealbuilder pages as well as helped build the actual UI of the mealbuilder page.
-Helped build the accompanying mealbuilder.js file for the mealbuilder html page and helped with the server by creating the mock endpoint data + attempted to create the database logic.
+Helped build the accompanying mealbuilder.js file for the mealbuilder html page.
+Creating the mock endpoint data + worked on database logic.
 Created the documents for each milestone as well as the final report.

 Kenny Duong: Created the html pages for the sign-in and register.
 Assisted in creating the html for the page that creates the meal.
 Worked on developing the back-end coding for server.js, focusing on authenification and redirecting the pages.

+**Conclusion**

+This project was definitely a challenging task.
+Most of us really only had experience coding on front-end only websites that did not rely on servers to relay information.
+This made implementing the back-end requirements by far the most difficult task.
+For the most part, the requirements seemed mostly concrete but a lot of it seemed ambiguous which was not necessarily a bad thing.
+There was a bit of miscommunication regarding the method of data storage as one of our group members asked if we were allowed to use a
+JSON file for our database like in the homeworks and were initially told it was fine but Erin, the TA that we had asked, said that it was not allowed and that we had to use SQL/MongoDB.
+Additionally, the redirecting of the web pages was another challenge that we faced but were able to resolve by the end.